ahmadezzat472/Build-Ecommerce-Full-Stack-App/README.md

 # E-commerce Full-Stack App
 ## Description:
-Developed a full-stack E-commerce application with comprehensive user and admin functionalities.
+The E-commerce Full-Stack App is a dynamic web application featuring user and admin functionalities.
+Users can securely register/login, browse products and categories, view product details, filter items by category, and manage a shopping cart.
+Admins have full control to add, update, or delete products and categories and manage all site pages.
+This app is built to offer a seamless shopping experience and efficient content management for administrators.

 ## User Features:
 Register and log in.